Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 When you see the log `The iteration of oracle loop has been ended`, it means that Oracle performance has been successful and you can check the results.

-Scroll up the docker's output to find the logs `To test app please use these commands inside "smart-contract" folder` and copy first command.
-Running containers should not be stopped.
-Open a new terminal window and go to the directory `smart-contact` and use this copied command on it.
+Scroll up the docker's output to find the logs `To test app please use these commands inside "smart-contract" folder` and copy the first command.
+Running containers must NOT be stopped.
+Open a new terminal window, go to the directory `smart-contact`, insert the copied command and execute it.

 For example: